UNIVERSITY of GLASGOW

 Mathematics

-Morning bells from the Xian Wild-Goose Pagoda, by Mr. G.S.
-Luo
+Morning bells from the Xian Wild-Goose Pagoda, by my father, Mr. G.S.
+Luo.

-Apart from work, I enjoy reading, walking, running, cycling, badmington, yoga, cooking, and travelling.
+Apart from work, I enjoy reading, hiking, running, cycling, badminton, yoga, cooking, and travelling.

 Move up to Prof. X. Y. Luo